-SEPTEMBER 2013: A postdoctoral position is available in the laboratory of Claudio Joazeiro, Department of Molecular and Cell Biology, The Scripps Research Institute (San Diego, California).
+SEPTEMBER 2013: A postdoctoral position is available in the laboratory of Claudio Joazeiro, Department of

 Research in the laboratory addresses mechanisms of ubiquitination and the role of E3 ubiquitin ligases in biology and disease.
 This position is to carry out work as part of a multi-disciplinary collaborative team to (1) develop in vitro assays to identify inhibitors of E3 ligases from small molecule compound collections that we have generated; (2) subsequently validate the identified inhibitors all the way to therapeutic efficacy in animal models (cancer xenografts); and (3) utilize identified inhibitors as tools to study the biology of the target E3 and to elucidate molecular mechanisms of ubiquitination.